microsoft/FluidFramework/packages/dds/sequence/README.md

 ```typescript
 {start} - A[- E - F - G - C -]D - {end}
 ```

+Note that the endpoint continues to remain with the associated character, except when the character is removed.

 <!-- This line ends the content that is copied to the sequences.md README -->